-As of 31 December 2015, the Compensation Committee is composed of four members, including three independent directors.
-Lorenzo Bini Smaghi, Chairman of the Board of Directors, participated in all the sessions of the Compensation Committee, starting from the date of his appointment.
+As of 31 December 2017, the Compensation Committee is composed of four members, including three independent directors.
+Lorenzo Bini Smaghi, Chairman of the Board of Directors, participated in almost all the sessions of the Compensation Committee, starting from the date of his appointment.
+The link with the Risk Committee has been reinforced via the nomination of an Independent Director who is both member of the Risk Committee and the Compensation Committee.